-Each director and officer of Huntington Bancshares Incorporated (the Corporation), whose signature appears below hereby appoints Richard A. Cheap, Stephen D. Steinour, and Howell D. McCullough III, or any of them, as his or her attorney-in-fact, to sign, in his or her name and behalf and in any and all capacities stated below, and to cause to be filed with the Securities and Exchange Commission, the Corporation's Annual Report on Form 10-K (the Annual Report) for the fiscal year ended December 31, 2016, and likewise to sign and file any amendments, including post-effective amendments, to the Annual Report, and the Corporation hereby also appoints such persons as its attorney-in-fact and each of them as its attorney-in-fact full power of substitution and revocation, and hereby ratifying all that such attorney-in-fact or his substitute may do by virtue hereof.
+Each director and officer of Huntington Bancshares Incorporated (the Corporation), whose signature appears below hereby appoints Richard A. Cheap, Stephen D. Steinour, and Howell D. McCullough III, or any of them, as his or her attorney-in-fact, to sign, in his or her name and behalf and in any and all capacities stated below, and to cause to be filed with the Securities and Exchange Commission, the Corporation's Annual Report on Form 10-K (the Annual Report) for the fiscal year ended December 31, 2016, and likewise to sign and file any amendments, including post-effective amendments, to the Annual Report, and the Corporation hereby also appoints such persons as its attorneys-in-fact and each of them as its attorney-in-fact with like authority to sign and file the Annual Report and any amendments thereto in its name and behalf, each such person and the Corporation hereby granting to such attorney-in-fact full power of substitution and revocation, and hereby ratifying all that such attorney-in-fact or his substitute may do by virtue hereof.

+may do by virtue hereof.

-IN WITNESS WHEREOF, the undersigned have executed this Power of Attorney, in counterparts if necessary, effective as ofFebruary 22, 2017.
+IN WITNESS WHEREOF, the undersigned have executed this Power of Attorney, in counterparts if necessary, effective as ofFebruary 22, 2017

 DIRECTORS/OFFICERS: Signature / Title

-/s/ Stephen D. Steinour Stephen D. Steinour Chairman, President, Chief Executive Officer, and Director (Principal Executive Officer) /s/ Howell D. McCullough III Howell D. McCullough III Senior Executive Vice President and Chief Financial Officer (Principal Financial Officer) /s/ Nancy E. Maloney Nancy E. Maloney Executive Vice President and Controller (Principal Accounting Officer) /s/ Lizabeth Ardisana Lizabeth Ardisana Director /s/ Ann B. Crane Ann B. Crane Director /s/ Robert S. Cubbin Robert S. Cubbin Director /s/ Steven G. Elliott Steven G. Elliott Director /s/ Michael J. Endres Michael J. Endres Director
+/s/ Stephen D. Steinour

+Stephen D. Steinour Chairman, President, Chief Executive Officer, and Director (Principal Executive Officer)

+/s/ Howell D. McCullough III

+Howell D. McCullough III Senior Executive Vice President and Chief Financial Officer (Principal Financial Officer)

+/s/ Nancy E. Maloney

+Nancy E. Maloney Executive Vice President and Controller (Principal Accounting Officer)

+/s/ Lizabeth Ardisana

+Lizabeth Ardisana

+Director

+/s/ Ann B. Crane

+Ann B. Crane

+Director

+/s/ Robert S. Cubbin

+Robert S. Cubbin

+Director

+/s/ Steven G. Elliott

+Steven G. Elliott

+Director

+/s/ Michael J. Endres

+Michael J. Endres

+Director

 /s/ Gina D. France

 Gina D. France

 Director

 /s/ John B. Gerlach, Jr.

 John B. Gerlach, Jr.

 Director

 /s/ J. Michael Hochschwender

 J. Michael Hochschwender

 Director

 /s/ John C. Inglis

 John C. Inglis

 Director

+/a/ Datar I Vicht
-/s/ Peter J. Kight

-Peter J. Kight
+/s/ Peter J. Kight Peter J. Kight

+Director

 Director

 /s/ Jonathan A. Levy

 Jonathan A. Levy

 Director

 /s/ Eddie R. Munson

 Eddie R. Munson

 Director

 /s/ Richard W. Neu

 Richard W. Neu

 Director

 /s/ David L. Porteous

 David L. Porteous

 Director

 /s/ Kathleen H. Ransier

 Kathleen H. Ransier

 Director